sterzuccio/form-builder-vue3/documentation/REQUIRED_COMPONENTS_FEATURE.md

 - Required components work alongside regular draggable components
 - Regular components can still be added, edited, and deleted normally
 - The form maintains proper layout with both types of components

+### FormPreview Integration
+- FormPreview component fully supports required components when the `requiredComponents` prop is provided
+- Required components are displayed with the same blue background and visual distinction as in FormBuilder
+- Form validation includes both required components and regular fields
+- Form submission data includes values from both required components and regular fields
+- Required components are properly initialized with default values if specified

 ## Use Cases